mirayaydemir/Traffic-Light-Control-System/README.md

 # Traffic Light Control System with Controlled Right-Turn Logic

 This repository contains a digital design and implementation of a four-way intersection traffic management system.
-The project follows a professional design workflow, transitioning from Hardware Description Language (HDL) modeling in **Xilinx Vivado** to gate-level schematic verification in **Logisim**.
+The project follows a professional design workflow, transitioning from Hardware Description Language (HDL) modeling in **Xilinx Vivado** to gate-level schematic verification in **Logisim-evolution**.

 ## 1. Introduction
 The objective of this project is to digitally model a real-life four-way intersection.
 The design ensures synchronized signal transitions (Green, Yellow, Red) while maintaining safety protocols where only one direction is granted a green signal at any time.
 A key feature is the implementation of independent, continuously blinking yellow lights for controlled right-turn movements.
 This project reinforces concepts of sequential circuit design, timing control, and Finite State Machine (FSM) logic.